Section 1. Grievance Definition

 - Hearing: The grievance shall be heard by a single arbitrator and both parties may be represented by such person or persons as they may choose and designate, and the parties shall have the right to a hearing at which time both parties will have the opportunity to submit evidence, offer testimony, and make oral or written arguments relating to the issues before the arbitrator.

-- Decision: The arbitrator so selected shall confer with the Employer and employee representatives and hold hearings within six (6) months of her/his selection and shall issue her/his decision not later than thirty (30) days from the date of the close of the hearings or, if written briefs have not been waived, then from the date the final statements and proofs on the issues are submitted to her/him.
-The arbitrator's decision shall be in writing and shall set forth her/his findings of fact, reasoning and conclusions on the issues submitted.
+- Decision: The arbitrator so selected shall confer with the University and employee representatives and hold hearings within six (6) months of their selection and shall issue their decision not later than thirty (30) days from the date of the close of the hearings or, if written briefs have not been waived, then from the date the final statements and proofs on the issues are submitted to them.
+The arbitrator's decision shall be in writing and shall set forth their findings of fact, reasoning and conclusions on the issues submitted.
 The arbitrator shall not have power to alter, add or detract from the specific provisions for graduate assistant employment.
 The decision of the arbitrator shall be submitted to the parties and shall be final and binding on the parties.

 - Expenses: The cost for the services of the arbitrator, including per diem expenses, if any, and actual and necessary travel and subsistence expenses shall be borne by the employing department.
 Any other expenses incurred shall be paid by the party incurring the same.